julian-dqtr/deep-symbolic-regression/README.md

 ### Key Findings

-- **DeepSets is necessary:** Removing the dataset encoder causes the reward curve to stay flat throughout training — the policy cannot learn without dataset conditioning.
+- **DeepSets is necessary:** Removing the dataset encoder causes the reward curve to stay flat throughout training, the policy cannot learn without dataset conditioning.
 - **BFGS is the most impactful component:** Mean NMSE increases from 0.503 (full) to 0.562 (−BFGS), the largest delta of any ablated component.
 - **Curriculum learning** is the clearest of the three original contributions: the −Curriculum variant achieves systematically lower rewards on harder tasks.
 - **gplearn comparison:** Genetic programming (gplearn, population 1000, 20 generations) outperforms RSPG on 93/119 Feynman tasks (mean NMSE 0.183 vs 0.418), primarily due to broader exploration diversity.
 RSPG is competitive on moderate-complexity tasks requiring precise constant tuning.
-- **Beam search and MCTS** do not consistently improve results and can degrade perfect solutions — the quality of the learned policy is the true bottleneck.
+- **Beam search and MCTS** do not consistently improve results and can degrade perfect solutions, the quality of the learned policy is the true bottleneck.

 ---